zloirock/core-js/docs/guide/README.md

 npm install --save core-js-bundle@3.29.0
 ```

-Or you can use `core-js` [from CDN](https://www.jsdelivr.com/package/npm/core-js-bundle).
+Or you can use Core-JS [from CDN](https://www.jsdelivr.com/package/npm/core-js-bundle).

 ### `postinstall` message

-The `core-js` project needs your help, so the package shows a message about it after installation.
+The Core-JS project needs your help, so the package shows a message about it after installation.
 If it causes problems for you, you can disable it:

 ```shell
 ADBLOCK=true npm install